Invoke-IR/PowerForensics/README.md

 Get-ForensicEventLog -
 Get-ForensicExplorerTypedPath -
 Get-ForensicNetworkList -
-Get-ForensicPrefetch - parses the binary structure of Windows Prefetch files and returns a custom Prefetch object Get-ForensicScheduledJob - parses the binary structure of Scheduled Jobs (at jobs) and returns a custom ScheduledJob object Get-ForensicShellLink -
-Get-ForensicSid -
-Get-ForensicTimezone - determines a system's timezone based on the registry setting Get-ForensicTypedUrl -
+Get-ForensicPrefetch - gets Windows Prefetch artifacts by parsing the file's binary structure Get-ForensicScheduledJob - gets Scheduled Jobs (at jobs) by parsing the file's binary structures Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure Get-ForensicSid - gets the machine Security Identifier from the SAM hive Get-ForensicTimezone - gets the system's timezone based on the registry setting Get-ForensicTypedUrl -
 Get-ForensicUserAssist -
 Get-ForensicWindowsSearchHistory -